Where Intelligence, Confidence, and Creativity Come Together

 In the upper school, students look forward to coming to school each day and are proud of what they accomplish.
 Daily work, special projects, and a rich program of engaging activities provide many opportunities to explore the world, discover special interests, exercise creativity, and learn how to express themselves as individuals.
 A challenging curriculum provides motivation to learn in depth about a broad array of subjects.
 The children’s curiosity, imagination, and motivation are sparked by a team of dedicated, creative teachers who are enthusiastic about the subjects they teach and consistent in their high expectations.

+ballroom dancing (grades 7-8), and Enrichment Class (8 th grade)(focusing on leadership, personal presentation, and goals for the future).
 The upper-school teachers work closely to coordinate the daily schedule of classes, quizzes, tests, projects, field trips, and other activities to ensure a steady workload and balance of activities for the students.
 Since all of the grade-level teachers know and teach all of the children, they are especially able to keep a close eye on each individual’s progress, whether academic, social, or emotional.
-Small classes provide the opportunity for individual attention.
+Small classes provide the opportunity for individual attention, and daily advisories make sure that teachers check on student responsibilities and deliver important reminders.
 Teachers and parents are in close communication, through personal conferences, telephone calls, teacher postings on Edline, and emails.
 The teachers provide a warm welcome and a helping hand for each student, taking a personal interest in supporting the child’s progress, not only as a scholar, but as an individual developing his/her own personality and navigating the world of friends, peer relations, and general life skills.

 High-quality, in-depth curricula are in place for all subjects, including English/language arts, math, science, history/geography, classical studies, French, and Latin.
 With Westminster’s learning-friendly environment and teacher specialists, our students are exposed to a greater breadth and depth of knowledge, and progress at a faster pace than their peers in public and other private schools.
 Expectations are high for student effort and accountability, with homework assignments in all subjects each night and a regular schedule of quizzes, tests, and projects.